jwalton3141/jwalton3141.github.io/_posts/2017-12-22-Embed-Publication-Matplotlib-Latex.md

 It's often easier to handle subfigures at the matplotlib level, rather than within LaTeX.
 To insert plots with subfigures we need to understand how to adjust figure dimensions for multiple axes.

 Consider a figure containing subfigures arranged into 5 rows and 2 columns.
-It's easy to imagine (if you can't, try it for yourself) how using our previously defined ```set_size``` will not handle plots with multiple axes.
+It's easy to imagine (if you can't, try it for yourself) how using our previously defined ```set_size``` will not handle plots with multiple axes well.

 Fortunately, our function is easy to adapt.
 Simply add the default argument ```subplot=[1, 1]``` to the function definition.
 Along with this, you must change the line which calculates the figure height to ```fig_height_in = fig_width_in * golden_ratio * (subplot[0] / subplot[1])```.
 We'd initialise a figure with 5 rows and 2 columns of axes as ```fig, ax = plt.subplots(5, 2, figsize=set_size(width, subplot=[5, 2]))```.